-I am a PhD Candidate in Government at Georgetown University.
-My major field is American Government, with minors in Political Theory and Public Law.
+I am a PhD Candidate in American Government at Georgetown University.

 Other research interests include religion and politics, public opinion, parties, and social movements.